-- 2.1 Every Owner when applying for a Business Licence to operate a Small Lodging House or a Large Lodging House shall submit along with his/her application, a letter from the City's Building Services Division confirming the zoning of the property upon which the Small Lodging House or a Large Lodging House will be operated. - 2.2 Every Owner of a Licensed Rental Premises shall display, in an unobstructed manner, the current Business Licence obtained for each Licensed Rental Premises in: - a. a ground-floor window at the front of the Licensed Rental Premises; and - b. in a conspicuous place in the entrance hallway of the Licensed Rental Premises. - 2.3 Every Owner of a Small Lodging House or a Large Lodging House shall, as a condition of obtaining a Licence, permit, as the case may be, the Initial Inspection, each Renewal Inspection and each Follow-up Inspection of the Licensed Rental Premises by any Authorized Official.
+- 2.1 Every Owner when applying for a Business Licence to operate a Small Lodging House or a Large Lodging House shall submit along with his/her application, a letter from the City's Building Division confirming the zoning of the property upon which the Small Lodging House or a Large Lodging House will be operated. - 2.2 Every Owner of a Licensed Premises shall display, in an unobstructed manner, the current Business Licence obtained for each Licensed Premises in: - a. a ground-floor window at the front of the Licensed Premises; and - b. in a conspicuous place in the entrance hallway of the Licensed Premises. - 2.3 Every Owner of a Small Lodging House or a Large Lodging House shall permit, as the case may be, the Initial Inspection, each Annual Inspection and each Follow-up Inspection of the Licensed Premises by any Authorized Official.

-2.4 Application Fee - Requirements
+2.4 Application Form - Requirements

-An application for a Licence, or for the renewal of a Licence, shall be made on the forms provided by the Clerk, and each completed application shall be submitted to the Clerk, accompanied by the following Fee or Fees:
+An application for a License, or for the renewal of a License, shall be made on the forms provided by the Clerk, and each completed application shall be submitted to the Clerk, accompanied by:

 - a.
 The Renewal Fee, in the amount specified in Schedule 'A' or, by the sum of zero dollars in accordance with the exception contained in Article 9.1 below; - b.
 The Inspection Fee, if applicable; - c.
-The Follow-up Inspection Fee, if applicable;
+The Follow-up Inspection Fee, if applicable; - d.
+If the applicant is a corporation, a copy of a current Certificate of Status report; - e.
+If the applicant is a registered partnership or a sole proprietorship, a copy of a current Business Name Search; - f.
+Proof that the Licensed Premises is insured under a commercial general liability insurance policy; - g. a scale drawing showing the floor plan of the Licensed Premises; - h.
+A completed and signed Annual Self-Attestation Form; and - i.
+Evidence that the Licensed Premises passed the applicable Initial Inspection, Follow-up Inspection or Annual Inspection.

-2.5 Refusal - Licence Fee Non-refundable
+2.5 Refusal - License Fee Non-refundable

-Where an application for a Business Licence, or for renewal of a Business License, is refused, the Renewal Fee shall not be refunded and any person making a subsequent application for the same Licensed Rental Premises shall be required to pay the Renewal Fee again.
+Where an application for a Business License, or for renewal of a Business License, is refused, the Renewal Fee shall not be refunded and any person making a subsequent application for the same Licensed Premises shall be required to pay the Renewal Fee again.